 Integrate Constellation and UI-Kit using Pega APIs

-Recently, I had an opportunity to design a solution for my client where a new Constellation application would integrate with an existing UI-Kit (traditional UI) application via Pega APIs (out-of-the-box) to implement case management / routing / approval use case between the two very different UI design systems (Constellation=React based vs. UI-Kit=traditional server based).
+Recently, I had an opportunity to design a solution for my client where a new Constellation application would integrate with an existing UI-Kit (traditional UI) application via Pega APIs (out-of-the-box) to implement case management / routing / approval workflow between the two very different UI design systems (i.e. Constellation=React based vs. UI-Kit=traditional server based).

-This article introduces a common design pattern, which can be leveraged for a use case where two independent Pega applications with the two very different UI design systems need to work with each other seamlessly.
+This article introduces a common design pattern, which can be leveraged when two independent Pega applications with the two very different UI design systems need to work with each other seamlessly.

 Client use case

-Client has an existing UI-Kit application that has been running in Production for several years.
+Client has an existing UI-Kit application that has been running in Production for more than five years.
 They're considering to onboard a group of new users to Pega who will be assigned with a questionnaire to complete.
 Their submitted answers will be reviewed by the existing UI-Kit users who will then either approve or reject them.
-Once rejected, the questionnaire will be routed back to the responsible user.
+If rejected, the questionnaire will be routed back to the responsible user.
 This reject & rework process can be repeated until the answers are approved by the UI-Kit users.
 Once approved, the UI-Kit application will continue with additional processing based on the answers captured.

 Design approach

-Our proposed approach is to build a new Constellation application to onboard the new users and create/assign them questionnaire cases in Constellation (instead of onboarding the new users to the existing UI-Kit application and adding a new questionnaire case type to UI-Kit).
-This new Constellation application will focus on authoring, routing, and answering a questionnaire and use Pega APIs (OOTB) to integrate with the existing UI-Kit application that will manage the rest of the business process.
+Our proposed approach is to build a new Constellation application to onboard the new users and create/assign them questionnaire cases in Constellation (instead of onboarding them to the existing UI-Kit application and adding a new questionnaire case type to UI-Kit).
+This new Constellation application will focus on authoring, routing, and answering a questionnaire and use Pega APIs (OOTB) to integrate with the existing UI-Kit application that will manage the rest of the business process including the approval of the questionnaire submission.

 Integration architecture

 The integration architecture should be self-explanatory in the diagram below.
-This model requires to build REST connectors to invoke Pega APIs.
-We used Create REST integration wizard in Pega Platform to auto generate the REST connector and related integration rules (in Org-Int-** layer) and the data models including data page (in Org-Data-** layer), which handles the request/response mappings and the API invocation.
+This model requires to build REST connector rule to invoke Pega API.
+We used Create REST integration wizard in Pega Platform to auto generate the REST connector and other related integration rules (in Org-Int-** layer) and the data models including data page (in Org-Data-** layer), which handles the request/response mappings and the API invocation.
 Generating the rules in the Enterpriser Layer will promote a broader reuse.

 High-level implementations

-Step 1 (Constellation) - A questionnaire author creates a questionnaire case type in App Studio.
+Step 1 (Constellation) - A questionnaire author creates a questionnaire case type in App Studio and configures the questions.

-We created a parent case type (Questionnaire Manager) that will create the questionnaire as a child case and manage the entire routing of the questionnaire case.
-Note that 'Questionnaire' is a special case type that is mainly limited to questionnaire-related features, thereby the need to create the QM- parent case, which is a standard case type.
+In Constellation, we created a parent case type (Questionnaire Manager) that will spawn the questionnaire as a child case and manage the routings of the questionnaire case.

-Step 2 (UI-Kit) - The UI-Kit application initiates the overall business process and is calling Pega API (POST /api/v1/cases) to create a new questionnaire case in Constellation.
+Step 2 (UI-Kit) - The UI-Kit application initiates the overall business process and calls Pega API (POST /api/v1/cases) to create a new questionnaire case in Constellation.

-Sub Manager (SUB-) is a standard case type created in the UI-Kit application, and this is responsible for initiating, reviewing and approving/rejecting the questionnaire.
+Sub Manager (SUB-) is a standard case type created in the UI-Kit application to be responsible for initiating, reviewing and approving/rejecting the questionnaire.

 The 'Create Questionnaire > API: Create questionnaire' step is referencing a data transform, which in turn references a data page that invokes Pega API (POST /api/v1/cases) to create a new questionnaire case in Constellation.